 - the Scottish Government’s equity stake can be repaid at any time and is based on the value of the property at the time of the repayment;

-- the scheme is only available to those who are unable to afford to purchase the property without the Government purchasing an equity share in the property, i.e. if you are able to afford over 90% of the purchase price through a combination of available mortgage and deposit, your application is likely to fall;
+- the scheme is only available to those who are unable to afford to purchase the property without the Government purchasing an equity share in the property, i.e. if you are able to afford over 100% of the purchase price through a combination of available mortgage and deposit your application will not be eligible;

 - the scheme is not available to a single person who requires a mortgage of more than 4.5 times their income or couples that require a mortgage of more than 3.5 times their joint income; and

-- there are currently 8 participating lenders offering mortgages for the Help to Buy (Scotland) scheme, please contact them to check what their lending criteria is for the Help to Buy (Scotland) scheme.
+- there are currently eight participating lenders offering mortgages for the Help to Buy (Scotland) Affordable New Build schemes, please contact them to check what their lending criteria is.

 If you are interested in the scheme, what should you do?

 Important Information on the Threshold Prices for the Scheme